wiktoriaa/RE-for-beginners/README.md

 There are also [lite (introductory) version](http://beginners.re/#lite).
-It is approximately 6 times shorter than full version (~150 pages) and intended to those who wants for very quick introduction to reverse engineering basics.
+It is approximately 6 times shorter than full version (~150 pages) and intended to those who wants very quick introduction to reverse engineering basics.
 There are nothing about MIPS, ARM, OllyDBG, GCC, GDB, IDA, there are no exercises, examples, etc.

 English lite: